Types of Sleep Disorder

 By Anushka Goswami, Psychologist

-- Insomnia – This is one of the most common sleep disorders which involve difficulties getting sleep or staying asleep.
-For an individual to be diagnosed with insomnia, the sleep difficulties must happen atleast three nights per week for at least three months.
+- Insomnia – This is one of the most common sleep disorders which involves difficulties getting sleep or staying asleep.
+For an individual to be diagnosed with insomnia, sleep difficulties must happen at least three nights per week for at least three months.
 These difficulties cause significant distress in daily life functioning such as school, college, or work.

-- Hyper-somnolence disorder – Hyper-somnolence disorder is characterized with individuals feeling excessive sleepy even after getting almost seven hours of sleep.
-Few common signs can be getting unintentional sleep naps in between doing something else such as watching TV, getting sleep more than 9 hours in a day but still feeling not rested and difficulty in being completely awake after waking up.
+- Hyper-somnolence disorder – Hyper-somnolence disorder is characterized by individuals feeling excessively sleepy even after getting almost seven hours of sleep.
+A few common signs can be getting unintentional sleep naps in between doing something else such as watching TV, getting sleep more than 9 hours a day but still feeling not rested, and having difficulty in being completely awake after waking up.
 An individual can be only diagnosed with Hyper-somnolence disorder if the symptoms are happening severely at least three times a week for continuously at least three months.

-- REM sleep behaviour disorder – REM (Rapid Eye Movement) sleep behaviour disorder is characterized by episodes of arousal during sleep, wherein there is speaking or any movements.
+- REM sleep behavior disorder – REM (Rapid Eye Movement) sleep behavior disorder is characterized by episodes of arousal during sleep, wherein there is speaking or any movements.
 The individual shows actions as if he/she is in a dream.